Homotopical interpretation of link invariants from finite quandles

 \section{The homomorphism $\Theta_X $}

 \baselineskip=16pt

 From now on, we will prove the results mentioned in the previous section.

 Our purpose in this section is to prove Theorem \ref{keykeipp} and, is to construct a homomorphism from $\Pi_2(X)$ to a bordism group (Lemma \ref{key231}), which plays a key role in this paper.
-The construction is a modification of a certain map in \cite[\S 4,5]{HN}, where we dealt with only a class of ``4-fold symmetric quandles".
+The construction is a modification of a certain map in \cite[\S 4,5]{HN}.